 The Great Houdini: His British Tours successfully pieces together Houdini's appearances using archive material, old newspaper clippings and extensive research.
 His friendship with Sir Arthur Conan Doyle is also documented, along with his involvement with seances and spiritualism.
 The book gives the most comprehensive account of his time within the UK and brings to life the excitement and thrills of many of his appearances.
 It contains many photos and adverts from his shows, some of which have not been seen since they were originally published over 100 years ago, and offers an insight into the life of one of the world's greatest entertainers.

-Pre-order The Great Houdini: His British Tours at Amazon.co.uk.
-At the moment, there is only a placeholder listing at the U.S. Amazon.
+Pre-order The Great Houdini: His British Tours at Amazon.co.uk (UK) and Amazon.com (U.S.).
 This is going to be a must have!